 Modification of siting certificate requirements for exempt wholesale generators.
 Effective May 19, 2020, the WVPSC revised the rules governing siting certificates for exempt wholesale generators (W. Va.
 Code St. R. § 150-30).
 The purpose of the revision was to modify and eliminate some of the filing requirements for siting certificates granted by the WVPSC.
-Some of the changes include: (1) the rules no longer cover material modifications to an electric generating facility; (2) instead of providing the project schedule in a Gantt Chart, the applicant only needs to provide the projected date for placing the facility in service; (3) applicants are no longer required to provide studies of the cultural impact of the project; (5) applicants are no longer needs to provide an analysis of floods for the area or flood mitigation plan; (8) applicants only need to provide a description (rather than a study) of how the project and water use will affect identified water sources; and (7) applicants are no longer required to provide an analysis of the applicant.
+Some of the changes include: (1) the rules no longer cover material modifications to an electric generating facility; (2) instead of providing the project schedule in a Gantt Chart, the applicant only needs to provide the projected date for placing the facility in service; (3) applicants are no longer required to provide information concerning the fuel transportation route; (4) applicants no longer have to provide studies of the cultural impact of the project; (5) applicants are no longer needs to provide an analysis of floods for the area or flood mitigation plan; (8) applicants only need to provide a description (rather than a study) of how the project and water use will affect identified water sources; and (7) applicants are no longer required to provide an analysis of the avea or flood mitigation plan; (8) applicants taxes they would have paid without the aid of tax abatement.